Package ProbBreed

 \[ y_{jkp} = \mu + l_k + b_{p(k)} + g_j + gl_{jk} + \varepsilon_{jkp} \]

 where the \(y_{jkp}\) is the phenotypic record of the \(j^{\text{th}}\) genotype, allocated in the \(p^{\text{th}}\) block, in the \(k^{\text{th}}\) location.
-All other effects were previously defined but \(b_{p(k)}\), which is the effect of the \(p^{\text{th}}\) block in the \(k^{\text{th}}\) location.
+All other effects were previously defined but \(b_{p(k)}\), which is the effect of the \(p^{\text{th}}\) block in the \(k^{\text{th}}\) location, and \(gl_{jk}\), which correspond to the genotype-by-location interaction.

 mod = bayes_met(data = MyData,